d33bs/work-notes/vault/onboarding.md

 id: incbwq0hzrh5hwzfyk37lvl
 title: Onboarding
 desc: ''
-updated: 1649276435672
+updated: 1649300564239
 created: 1649273956620
 ---

 ## Summary

-This note is intended for use during onboarding procedures as a living reference of various items and access required by new or existing employees.
+This page is intended for use during onboarding procedures as a living reference of various items and access required by new or existing employees.

 ### Human Resources